elias1435/google-maps-dsgvo-consent/README.md

 # Google Maps DSGVO Consent

 A lightweight **GDPR/DSGVO-compliant** solution for embedding **Google Maps**.
-The map is only loaded after the user explicitly clicks **"Karte anzeigen"**, ensuring no data is sent to Google until consent is given.
+The map is only loaded after the user explicitly clicks **"Shop map"**, ensuring no data is sent to Google until consent is given.

 ---